Emeric-Colombet/Deep-Learning-Project-Text-style-transfer/README.md

 # Text Style Transfer Salima Stephanie Emeric

-This project aim to transform a Latina Spanish text in the style of European Spanish.
+This project aims to transform a Latina Spanish text in the style of European Spanish.